metalhelix/tracks/production_install_notes.md

 # Overview

-This document describes the Stowers 'tracks' server, which was developed by Sam Meier with requirements and encouragement from
+This document describes the Stowers 'tracks' server, which was developed by <Sam.Meier@gmail.com> with requirements and encouragement from <Chris_Seidel@stowers.org>.
+It is currently administered jointly between <Jenny_McGee@stowers.org> and <Malcolm_Cook@stowers.org>.
+The document started as Sam's leave-behind, and have been added to by Malcolm as he reviewed the application's deployment and overcame some of the ISSUES identified herein.
-<Chris_Seidel@stowers.org>.

 This project, and this file, is on github at
 <https://github.com/metalhelix/tracks>.
 It is private - you need to